isaacmarvel/Portfolio/README.md

 # Portfolio
 To do:
-create projects grid
-field validating contact me section links disappear in desktop version
+link projects in projects section
+Add github and Linkedin links at bottom
+Make Contact Me section actually useful